-The California Science Center will host the 68th Annual California Science and Engineering Fair, presented by Northrop Grumman Corporation, in Spring 2019.
+The California Science Center is pleased to host the 68th Annual California Science and Engineering Fair, presented by Northrop Grumman Corporation, on April 29 and 30, 2019.

 The 2018 California Science and Engineering Fair

 The 67th Annual California Science and Engineering Fair drew 934 middle and high school students from 397 schools statewide competing for nearly $60,000 in awards in 23 project categories ranging from Aerodynamics to Zoology.